-Drumroll please . . . because the play kitchen is done!
+Drumroll please . . . because the play kitchen is done and today I’m sharing my DIY play kitchen tutorial!
 I’ll show you, but you have to keep this reveal a secret until the end of May, when I can finally hand deliver this present to my little cousin, Camilla, who lives in Toronto.

 We started with a $6.99 microwave stand from Value Village: